Professor, Associate Chair

-Jean McGloin is currently an Associate Professor of Criminology and Criminal Justice at the University of Maryland.
+Jean McGloin is currently Professor and Associate Chair in the Department of Criminology and Criminal Justice at the University of Maryland.
 She received her Ph.D. in Criminal Justice from Rutgers University in 2004, where her dissertation focused on street gangs in Newark, New Jersey.
 Dr. McGloin's research interests include peer influence, co-offending, and offending specialization.

 - BA Bryn Mawr College

 Jean McGloin’s primary research focus is on groups and crime, which is reflected in several research programs.
 First, she has an ongoing research program focused on peer influence processes.
 This program has focused on developing new theoretical explanations of peer influence, the role of peer network structure in shaping delinquency, and the extent to which individual characteristics (e.g., immigrant status, gender) condition peer influence.
 Second, she conducts research on co-offending, including why offenders decide to commit crime with accomplices, under what conditions they will instigate group crime rather than follow others, and how co-offending networks can shape and influence the criminal career.
 As part of this stream of research, she interested in how the group can condition decisions about offending.

 |Professional||Associate Editor for the Journal of Research in Crime and Delinquency|

 |Professional||Associate Editor for the Journal of Quantitative Criminology|

 |Professional||Editorial Board Member: Criminology, and Criminology and Public Policy|